Requirements for Successful Completion

 - Disrespecting other students’ property.

-- Other behavior that is considered unacceptable at school.
+- Any other behavior that is otherwise considered unacceptable at school.